 Stop being negative

 It doesn’t mean that you should be naïve and ignore red flags in relationships.
 Pay attention to red flags if there are any and never put up with them but stop expecting the worst to happen to you at any moment in any relationship.
 Don’t accept negative people into your life and put an end to any relationship that is not based on mutual respect, support, love, care, common goals.
-How to know if a guy cares about you?
-Read 15+ Signs That He Loves You.

 If your negative thoughts are based on evidence, let this person leave no matter how hard it may seem in the beginning.
 Don’t risk your future happiness, it’s too valuable.
 They’ve made their choice.
 Just don’t exaggerate, don’t make up problems and become paranoid.
 You can’t control people or situations because you’re not God.
 Let what’s meant to be happen and then act accordingly to solve the problem.
 Don’t forget to put yourself first: if you don’t do it, no one will.